 Harbor Herons

-New York City, one of the world’s great metropolises known for its bustling culture and skyscrapers, is also home to a hidden wilderness: the Harbor Heron islands.
-These protected wildlife sanctuaries right in our midst provide safe nesting grounds for Great and Snowy Egrets, Black- and Yellow-crowned Night-Herons, Glossy Ibis, and Little Blue and Tricolored Herons.
-Since 1985 NYC Bird Alliance has monitored and advocated for the protection of these birds and their nesting and foraging habitat.
+New York City is home to a hidden wilderness: the Harbor Heron islands.
+These protected sanctuaries provide safe nesting grounds for Great and Snowy Egrets, Black- and Yellow-crowned Night-Herons, Glossy Ibis, and Little Blue and Tricolored Herons.
+For over 40 years, NYC Bird Alliance has monitored and advocated for the protection of these birds and their habitat.

 The Hoffman Island nesting colony includes Great and Snowy Egrets and Black-crowned Night-Herons, seen above, as well as Glossy Ibis, Double-crested Cormorants, and Great Black-backed and Herring Gulls.
 Photo: NYC Bird Alliance